* For illustration purpose only

 Rivotril is useful alone or as an adjunct in the treatment of the Lennox-Gastaut syndrome (petit mal variant), akinetic, and myoclonic seizures.
 In patients with absence seizures (petit mal) who have failed to respond to succinimides, Rivotril may be useful.

-The adverse experiences for Rivotril are provided separately for patients with seizure disorders and with panic disorder.
+The adverse experiences for Rivotril are provided separately for patients with seizure disorders and panic disorder.

-Dermatologic: Hair loss, hirsutism, skin rash, ankle and facial edema
+- Dermatologic: Hair loss, hirsutism, skin rash, ankle and facial oedema

 Adverse events during exposure to Rivotril were obtained by spontaneous report and recorded by clinical investigators using terminology of their own choosing.
 Consequently, it is not possible to provide a meaningful estimate of the proportion of individuals experiencing adverse events without first grouping similar types of events into a smaller number of standardized event categories.
 In the tables and tabulations that follow, CIGY dictionary terminology has been used to classify reported adverse events, except in certain cases in which redundant terms were collapsed into more meaningful terms, as noted below.

 The stated frequencies of adverse events represent the proportion of individuals who experienced, at least once, a treatment-emergent adverse event of the type listed.
 An event was considered treatment-emergent if it occurred for the first time or worsened while receiving therapy following baseline evaluation.

 Adverse Events Associated With Discontinuation Of Treatment

 Overall, the incidence of discontinuation due to adverse events was 17% in Rivotril compared to 9% for placebo in the combined data of two 6- to 9-week trials.

 Medically reviewed by Dr. Josette Davignon